SeeFood

-SeeFood (also known as Sea Level in the United States) is a Malaysian computer-animated adventure film produced by Silver Ant and released in Malaysian cinemas on 8 March 2012.
+SeeFood (also known as Sea Level in the United States) is a 2011 Malaysian-Qatari animated adventure comedy film produced by Silver Ant and released in Malaysian cinemas on 8 March 2012.
+The story follows the horde of fishes from the sea to get their rescue.

-SeeFood was first launched in Poland on 7 October 2011.
+SeeFood first launched in Poland on 7 October 2011.
 It received financial support from Malaysian Ministry of Science, Technology and Innovation and from the Multimedia Development Corporation.

-The movie is also available in original and dubbed-in-Malay versions on Astro First.
+The film is also available in original and dubbed-in-Malay versions.

 Plot

-In the ocean deeps, whitetip shark named Julius and his friend Pup the brownbanded bamboo shark play around the ocean bed, when two human divers steal several shark eggs (Pup siblings) from the reef, despite Pup's efforts to prevent it.
+In the ocean deeps, an Oceanic whitetip shark named Julius and his friend Pup the brownbanded bamboo shark play around the ocean bed, when two human divers steal several shark eggs (Pup's siblings) from the reef, despite Pup's efforts to prevent it.
 To light up the Pup, Julius takes him to his sunken ship for dinner, but Pup is too upset to eat anything.
-Pup meets his friend Octo the octopus inventor, who takes Pup to show off his invention; an underwater car, and take it out for a test drive.
+Pup meets his friend Octo the octopus inventor, who takes Pup to show off his invention: an underwater car, and take it out for a test drive.

-Meanwhile a factory, who is polluting the ocean prompts a hostile moray eel named Murray to invade the ocean bed with his army of deep sea crabs.
+Meanwhile, a factory, who is polluting the ocean prompts a hostile moray eel named Murray to invade the ocean bed with his army of spider crabs.
 The stingray Spin finds a discarded restaurant menu and takes it to Julius's three pilot fish butlers.
 The menu shows a variety of chicken meals, which are only found on land.

 Spin and Myrtle the sea turtle lead Julius to a beach, where he is almost stranded, while trying to eat a hen named Heather, but makes it back into the sea.
 On his next hunt for fish, Julius is caught by a large fish hook and is reeled up on to a boat.
 He is almost finned alive by a group of fishermen, but escapes when a large wave hits the boat.

 Pup sights his unhatched siblings on a wharf being moved into a fishmonger's shed, but Myrtle and Octo refuse to assist him in the dangerous task of rescuing them.
 Pup overhears them talking about his ability to breathe on land, then goes back to the wharf.
 Myrtle and Julius found out that from interrogating Spin that Pup is endangering himself, then they persuade Octo to help rescue Pup.
 Meanwhile, Pup has found the shark eggs in a fish shed, but has to hide from the fishmonger.